gauzinge/SPS_June15_HowTo/README.md

 # SPS_NOV15_HowTo
 In case there is a problem with the beam call 77500.
+If there are problems with the telescope / DAQ, call G. Auzinger
 ## INFRASTRUCTURE

 This section briefly describes how to start the DAQ of the EUDET Telescope / TLU / FEI4 plane.
-### on the cmsuptracker006 machine in the barrack
-1)  ssh into the telescope PC:

-        ssh -XY telescope@pcaidarc
+### go to the AIDA Telescope control PC

-2) on the remote machine (pcaidarc) navigate in the eudaq/ directory and execute the STARTRUN.cmstk script
+1) navigate in the eudaq/ directory and execute the STARTRUN.cmstk script

         ./STARTRUN.cmstk

-this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log collector and brings up the GUI once you start, be sure to use the "cms_Nov15_internal/external" configuration file
+this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log & data collector and the online Monitor + brings up the GUI once you start, be sure to use the "cms_Nov15_internal/external" configuration file

-3) On the CMSuptracker006 open a new terminal, start a remote connection to the tbdaqpc01.cern.ch (STControl) via

-        rdesktop-vrdb -g 1600x900 tbdaqpc01.cern.ch
-        User: TestBeamAdmin
-You will find the PW attached to the monitor

-4) Open the Developer Command Line on the Desktop and launch:

-        E:\icwiki_svn\USBPix\host\tags\release-5.3\bin\STControl_eudaq.exe -r 192.168.5.251

-this is the producer for the FEI4 plane
-4) Start a remote connection to the flhaida.cern.ch (STControl) via

-        rdesktop-vrdb -g 1600x900 flhaida.cern.ch
-        User: telescope
-You will find the PW attached to the monitor

-5) on the NI Remote Desktopt navigate to C:\Desktop\old in the windows explorer and launch the

-        StartNIproducer_and_TLU.bat

-this connnects the TLU and the telescope to the EUDAQ run control
+2) on the AIDA Telescope Control PC, open the Remote Desktop client

+there are 2 PCs: NICratePC & USBPixPC1, you will need RDC connections to both:

+2a) connect to the NICrate PC, go to C:\opt\eudaq\bin and start the

+    startNIandTLU.bat

+this will bring up two command line windows, one for the NI Producer (Telescope Data) and one for the TLU (trigger handling).

+Furthermore, in the runcontrol window on the AIDA control PC, you will see that the NIProducer & TLU producer have connected to the run control.

+2b) connect to the USBPixPC1 and start the STProducer by clicking the icon on the Desktop (Start_STControl....)

+then you will see the USBpix producer connect in the main RunControl window.

-6) Now om cmsuptracker go the EUDAQ run control GUI and load the correct config file (remember, you are working on a remote PC!):
+3) Now om the AIDA Telescope PC go the EUDAQ run control GUI and load the correct config file :

         cms_Nov15_internal/external.conf

 This file contains all necessary settings for: Mimosa telescope, FEI4 plane & TLU.
-Be aware that the filename without the ".conf" has to be copied in the "Config" field.
+Be aware that the filename without the ".conf" has to be copied in the "Config" field. cms_Nov15_internal.conf is for running with internal triggers, _ext is for the scintillator trigger.

-7) click "Config".
+8) click "Config".
 This configures TLU and Telescope - be aware that there is significant lag in the remote connection so be patient and click only once!
+If you click twice, there is a chance you will have to start the whole procedure again.

-8) During the run monitor the errors of the RunControlLog
+4) During the run monitor the errors of the RunControlLog & OnlineMonitor